contactanjani/mv/README.md

 -architecture diagram is attahced as architecture.png

 -minimum supported iOS version is 8.0.
 Built with Xcode8.1 Swift3.
 Static library built in Objective-C.
+-resource download library is present in ResourceManager folder within the app project.

 -ListViewController - demands resource from Resource Manager.
 1.Resource Manager fetches the resource from CacheService or APIService depending on situation.